-The Clark Moore Will papers contain materials concerning the Aurora Colony of Marion County, Oregon and the Salem Water Department.
+The Clark Moor Will papers contain materials concerning the Aurora Colony of Marion County, Oregon and the Salem Water Department.
 The Aurora Materials cover all aspects of the colony, including the band, music, women, daily life, site maps, correspondence and architecture.
 The collection also includes manuscripts and articles written by other authors concerning the Aurora Colony.
 The Salem Water Department materials cover the history of the department and Salem's water supply, as well as speech transcripts.
 The collection includes two solander cases of oversize materials.

 Special Collections and University Archives, University of Oregon Libraries